thoth-tech/handbook/docs/learning/training/writing-documentation.md

 ### Writing for Accessibility

-We must write for a diverse audience of readers who can interact with our content in different ways
+We must write for a diverse audience of readers who can interact with our content in different ways.

 Consider the following: